simonesestito/dark-arch-sddm/README.md

-# Darkness Of Arch Theme
+# Simple Dark Theme

-An animated sddm theme with music
+A simple dark theme for sddm

 # Installation